soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-Here the field can be either a multiple of 3 or 5 like 100, 12, 18.
-However, if it happens to be a multiple of both 3 and 5, like 15, 90, or 150 the validation will fail.
+Here the field can be either a multiple of 3 or 5, like 100, 12, 18.
+However, the validation will fail if it happens to be a multiple of 3 and 5, like 15, 90, or 150.

 ### enum